mazoea/te-external/Readme.md

 # Overview

-Various dependencies of other projects provdied in a unified, easily configurable VS 2015 way happily brought to you by Mazoea s.r.o.
+Various dependencies of other projects provided in a unified, easily configurable VS 2015 way happily brought to you by Mazoea s.r.o.

 # Who is it for